Brachycephalic Airway Syndrome (BAS) in Dogs

 These conditions are part of having a brachycephalic dog, at least to some degree.
 Strategies to minimize their impact on overall quality of life include:

-Is Brachycephalic Airway Syndrome Common in Dogs?
+Is Brachycephalic Airway Syndrome (BAS) in Dogs common?

 Abnormalities of this sort are common in nearly all brachycephalic dogs.
 Stenotic nares are the most common.